Dr. Stephen Spiro

 Spiro’s interest in denitrification led to his work on the NO detoxification mechanisms employed by pathogenic bacteria.

 “There are interesting commonalities in the ways that environmental and pathogenic bacteria respond to and metabolize NO.”

-Spiro joined the UT Dallas faculty in 2006 and was named head of the Department of Molecular and Cell Biology in 2011.
+Spiro joined the UT Dallas faculty in 2006 and was named head of the Department of Biological Sciences in 2011.

 “I have always enjoyed teaching and take great satisfaction from helping students develop their understanding of difficult concepts in biochemistry and molecular biology,” Spiro said.